danicat/pacgo/step02/README.md

 }
 ```

-The `make` function is a [built-in function](https://golang.org/pkg/builtin/#make) that allocates and initializes objects.
+The `make` function is a [built-in function](https://golang.org/pkg/builtin/#make) that allocates and initialises objects.
 It is only used for slices, maps and channels.
 In this case we are creating an array of bytes with size 100 and returning a slice that points to it.

 After the usual error handling (we are just passing the error up on the call stack), we are testing if we read just one byte and if that byte is the escape key.
 (0x1b is the hexadecimal code that represents Esc).

 We return "ESC" if the Esc key was pressed or an empty string otherwise.

 Now you may wonder why allocating a buffer of 100 bytes, or why testing the count of exact one byte...

 What if the buffer suddenly has 5 elements and one of them is the Esc key?
 Shouldn't we care to process that?
 Will that key press be lost?